-The land system water budget are presented in tabular format.
-Table 2-10 presents a summary of the current (2006-2016) land system water budget for Owens basin (Figure 2-29) and the three management areas (Figure 2-28).
+Results from the BCM land system modeling are presented in Table 2.11 including a summary of the current (2006-2016) land-system water budget for Owens basin and the three management areas (Figure 2-26).
+A more detailed presentation of BCM output values, including breakdown of individual inflow/outflow components, from 1986-2016 are presented in tabular and graphical form in Appendix 10 but is summarized below.